 In the event you believe a member of the faculty has not complied with your substantive right to review (as described above) in some material respect, a formal notification of dissatisfaction may be filed in writing with the Associate Dean for Academic Affairs.

 - Upon receipt of a formal notice of dissatisfaction, the Associate Dean for Academic Affairs will take immediate steps to ascertain whether

 - there has been a failure by the faculty member to adhere to the substantive standards prescribed above, or

 - whether the formal notice of dissatisfaction is without reasonable foundation.

-- In the event that the faculty member is determined to have not complied with the substantive standards prescribed above, the Vice Dean will make all reasonable efforts to secure compliance satisfactory to both the student and the faculty member concerned.
+- In the event that the faculty member is determined to have not complied with the substantive standards prescribed above, the Associate Dean for Academic Affairs will make all reasonable efforts to secure compliance satisfactory to both the student and the faculty member concerned.

-If a student is dissatisfied with a determination by the Vice Dean that a faculty member is in substantive compliance, or if the student believes that efforts to remedy an asserted noncompliance by a faculty member have not produced satisfactory results, the student write an appeal to the Academic Advisory Committee of the Law Faculty.
+If a student is dissatisfied with a determination by the Associate Dean for Academic Affairs that a faculty member is in substantive compliance, or if the student believes that efforts to remedy an asserted noncompliance by a faculty member have not produced satisfactory results, the student write an appeal to the Academic Advisory Committee of the Law Faculty.